LinkedIn is one of the top social networks, with over 610 million active users across 147 industries, in over 200 countries.

 Even after I switched to a career in social media and switched out my headline, I was still being found and contacted by development recruiters!

-It lets you reach out to people who aren’t in your network (yet), but are of interest to you for some reason.
+It lets you reach out to people who aren’t in your network (yet), but are of interest to you for one reason or another.
 With LinkedIn’s standard free account, you can only message people who are 1st degree (direct) connections.

 InMails work on a credits system, and you get between 5 and 30 credits per month, depending on which type of LinkedIn Premium account you have.
 Sending one InMail costs one credit.